Vyral/base-template/_posts/2018-08-30-join-us-for-our-1st-annual-client-appreciation-event-at-the-minnesota-zoo.md

 <center>&nbsp;</center>

 We’ve got exciting news to announce: You’re invited to the John Schuster Group’s first annual client appreciation event at the Minnesota Zoo!
-Join us on Saturday, October 6 for this free event, which is our way of thanking you for your business and trust over the years.&nbsp;
+Join us on Saturday, October 6 for this free event, which is our way of thanking you for your business and trust over the years.

 From 10:30 a.m. to 12:30 p.m., we’ll be hosting a picnic lunch with ice cream, desserts, and more at the Shady Oaks Picnic Shelter.
 Lunch will be served from 11:30 a.m. to 12:30 p.m.